Algorithmic solvability of the lifting-extension problem: Structures induced by weak spaces

-\begin{proposition} If $(X,A)$ is equipped with effective homology and $\Pnew\ra B$ is given a weak fibrewise \Hopf space structure with zero section $\onew$, then there exists an algorithm that computes, for any two maps $\ell_0\comma\ell_1\col X\ra\Pnew$, zero on $A$, a representative of $[\ell_0]+[\ell_1]$.
-If the weak \Hopf space structure has a strict right inverse, then the computable $o+(-\ell)$ is a representative of $-[\ell]$. \end{proposition}
+\begin{proposition} If $(X,A)$ is equipped with effective homology and $\Pnew$ is given a weak \Hopf space structure, then there exists an algorithm that computes, for any two solutions $\ell_0\comma\ell_1\col X\ra\Pnew$ of a pointed lifting-extension problem, a representative of $[\ell_0]+[\ell_1]$.
+If the weak \Hopf space structure has a strict right inverse, then the computable $\onew g+(-\ell)$ is a representative of $-[\ell]$. \end{proposition}